Farmers First

 Corn plants in a field.

 Farmers First is a nutrient recycling land application program that has served Minnesota’s east central farming community for the past 35 years.
 The program uses biosolids, a treated renewable soil amendment that replenishes valuable nutrients and organic matter back into depleted agricultural fields.
-This treatment improves soil health and increases crop yields.
+This treatment improves soil health and increasing crop yields.

 The Farmers First Program